akuklev/akuklev/synthetic-types.md

 Synthetic Types
 ===============

-The first data types one encounters in general-purpose languages hardware-specific types.
+The first data types one encounters in general-purpose languages are hardware-specific types.
 Well known examples from C-like languages are the data types `int` (`int32`) and `float` (`float32`) of 32-bit integers and floating point real numbers respectively.
 Yet, many languages also support data types defined independently of any of machine-related aspects.
 There are two kinds of such data types:
 * Function types (and their extensions)
 * Synthetic types (and their extensions)